thenumbernine/modules-lua/README.md

 }
 ```

-The `structs` arg, and struct objects, are not yet in the repo, so don't worry about them.
+The `structs` arg, and struct objects, are structs from my `struct-lua` repo.

 You can also add from markup: